cakebatterandsprinkles/portfolio-gatsby/src/posts/05-memory.md

 summary: "This article briefly explains how computers can retain data, by showing how a single memory cell operates."
 ---

-**What is memory?**
+### What is memory?

 Let's start with a simple question: What is your name?

 I'm pretty sure that question instantly popped an answer in your mind.
 (And if you don't know your name, it's time to see a neurologist.)
 Your name is one of the first things you've learned (whoa!) as you were born to this world.
 But what does learning mean?

-Learning can be defined as the acquisition of new knowledge (or a new skill), but retaining that information is what is called the **memory.**
+Learning can be defined as the acquisition of new knowledge (or a new skill), but retaining that information (stored, and retrieved when necessary) is what is called the **[memory](https://en.wikipedia.org/wiki/Memory)**.

-You've probably heard some stuff about "computer memory" before.
+You've probably heard some stuff about **[computer memory](https://en.wikipedia.org/wiki/Computer_memory)** before.
 You can write some text into a file, save it, close your computer, come back, open that file, and what you wrote will still be there.
 You remembering your name and the computer remembering some text you wrote is a skill that you share.

 Magic?
 Nope.

-**The smallest unit of computer memory: Memory Cell**
+### The smallest unit of computer memory: Memory Cell

 Let's start with computer's memory.

 Since anything and everything inside a computer is bits, the computer can only remember if a bit was 0 or 1.
-And retaining those bits are done with a special wiring of 4 NAND gates.
+And retaining those bits are done with a special wiring of 4 [NAND gates](https://en.wikipedia.org/wiki/NAND_gate).

 The following diagram holds a single memory cell, by that I mean the gate diagram that holds a single bit: